 Streaming games are also gaining speed, thanks to the freedom that comes from being able to purchase a title or pay a subscription to access a large library of games.
 Twitch, the live streaming platform most used by gamers with an average 17.5 million users per day, broke its record in March by reaching a peak of 22.7 million active users.
-“Gamers have discovered streaming games and growth should be strong in the medium term,” says the analyst at La Fraçaise AM.
+Internet for gaming is growing exponentially “Gamers have discovered streaming games and growth should be strong in the medium term,” says the analyst at La Fraçaise AM.

 Quibi and the unknown of the future